 Skip to contents

-This function determines summary uncertainty (based on central, lower and upper estimates of at least one input variable) using attribute() or compare() function output by Monte Carlo simulation.
+This function obtains a summary of uncertainty (based on central, lower and upper estimates of at least one input variable) using a Monte Carlo simulation.

 Input variables that will be processed are: